Sky Valley Integrated Service Center

 Dawnelle started with Volunteers of America back in 2016 as a volunteer administrative assistant.
 She was hired on full time with Volunteers of America in 2018 and became Program Coordinator, where she wore many hats as food bank and senior center manager, volunteer coordinator, building manager and support specialist.
-Dawnelle is now the Campus Resource Manager where she helps connect members of the community acquire the resources, services, financial funding and items to help them survive.
-If you would like to drop of donations, or need assistance in filing for unemployment, SSI or housing.
-Dawnelle is your point of contact for the Sky Valley community.
+Dawnelle is now the Resource Center Manager where she helps connect members of the community acquire the resources, services, financial funding and items to help them survive.
+If you need assistance in filing for unemployment, SSI or housing, finding resources, and much more, Dawnelle is your point of contact for the Sky Valley community.

-As the Food Bank Coordinator at the Sultan Food Bank, Seth helps distribute food to hundreds of households in the Sky Valley on a weekly basis.
+As the Sultan Food Bank Manager, Seth helps distribute food to hundreds of households in the Sky Valley on a weekly basis.
 Seth began volunteering at the food bank while he was still in school in 2018, and became the Food Bank Coordinator in early 2020 prior to Covid-19.
 Seth loves being able to contribute to and help the community, especially through hard times when food security isn’t always guaranteed.

 Youth Program Coordinator